MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.213-4.md

 As prescribed in 13.302-5(d), insert the following clause:

-Terms and Conditions - Simplified Acquisitions (Other Than Commercial Items) (JAN 2017)
+Terms and Conditions - Simplified Acquisitions (Other Than Commercial Items) (NOV 2017)

 (a) The Contractor shall comply with the following Federal Acquisition Regulation (FAR) clauses that are incorporated by reference: